dib-lab/2022-paper-branchwater-software/manuscript.md

 Multiple queries may be used to search each metagenome as well, incurring quadratic search costs.

-One solution we tried initially was a scatter-gather approach based on a cluster-aware workflow engine (in this case, snakemake [@snakemake]).
+One solution we explored was a scatter-gather approach based on a cluster-aware workflow engine (in this case, snakemake [@snakemake]).
 The overhead on workflow coordination and executing shell commands was prohibitive for our initial implementation, so we